 And the things you have heard me say in the presence of many witnesses entrust to reliable people who will also be qualified to teach others.
 (2 Timothy 2:2)

 During the first year of this award, we focus on suicide prevention.
 There is still significant stigma around mental health issues in the US, and there is a growing mental health crisis in our country.

 Less than one percent of the US population lives on farms today.
-Farming is a beautiful, essential and divine vocation, yet the unpredictability of weather, the diverse demands of each season, the fluctuating circumstances of the market and the labor force too often compound what is often a solitary and fiercely independent work ethic to ravage mental health and the ability to seek help.
-Suicide among farmers is 1.5 times higher than the national average in the US, and is on the rise in recent years.
+Farming is a beautiful, essential, and divine vocation, yet the unpredictability of weather, the diverse demands of each season, the fluctuating circumstances of the market and the labor force too often compound what is often a solitary and fiercely independent work ethic to ravage mental health and the ability to seek help.
+Suicide among farmers is 1.5 times higher than the national average in the US, and has been on the rise in recent years.
 Native communities also experience higher rates of suicide compared to all other racial and ethnic groups in the US.
-Complex and interrelated factors contribute to the increased risk, requiring greater awareness, access to resources and support.
+Complex and interrelated factors contribute to the increased risk, requiring greater awareness, access to resources, and support.

 In that vein, we are pleased to announce the first recipients of the Joe D. Shelton Memorial Award:

 This program seeks to be a resource to stressed and isolated farming communities in Washington State by raising awareness about behavioral health and providing resources to agricultural workers in times of stress.

 They provide community-based education to combat the stigma of behavioral health, including Question Persuade Refer (QPR) trainings and Mental Health First Aid.
 They distribute materials in English and Spanish through trade shows, conferences, County Fairs and other events, providing resources for self-screening and access to suicide prevention hotlines.
 They also build networks with other organizations serving agricultural workers and their families.

 Safe Haven for Alaska’s Kids, Gambell, Alaska